aeternity/protocol/channels/OFF-CHAIN.md

 *Responder*:

-- MUST abort if the size of the payload does not match `length`
+- MUST abort if the size of the serialized channel_create transaction does not match `length`
 - MUST abort if the `data` cannot be deserialized into a valid `channel_create_tx` object
 - MUST abort if the provided `block_hash` is not part of the main chain as the responder sees it or if one considers it too old
 - MUST abort if the signature is invalid for the provided transaction data on the current top block
+- MUST abort if disagrees with updates provided

 ### `funding_signed`